France pledges 1B euros in aid to rebuild Iraq

-BAGHDAD (AP) — French Foreign Minister Jean-Yves Le Drian says France is committing 1 billion euros ($1.15 billion) to help Iraq rebuild after its war against the Islamic State group.
+BAGHDAD (AP) — France is committing $1 billion euros ($1.15 billion) to help Iraq rebuild after its war against the Islamic State group, Foreign Minister Jean-Yves Le Drian said Monday.

-Le Drian, meeting with his Iraqi counterpart in Baghdad on Monday, said the aid would go to rebuilding Iraq’s most devastated areas.
+Le Drian was in Baghdad on a busy day that also saw Iraq’s top officials receiving King Abdullah II of Jordan.

-Iraq’s Planning Ministry has estimated the cost of reconstruction at $88 billion.
-Iraq was able to raise $30 billion at a donor conference in Kuwait last year.
+The French diplomat said the aid would go to rebuilding Iraq’s most devastated areas.

-Iraqi Foreign Minister Mohamed Alhakim thanked France for its assistance to Iraq’s minority Yezidi community.
-Islamic State militants enslaved and killed thousands of Yezidis during their brief reign in north Iraq earlier this decade.
+He also promised that France would support Iraq’s stability, while seeking a rapid “political exit” from Syria, where France has deployed an estimated 200 troops in the battle against the extremist group.

 Most Read Nation & World Stories